Architectural Optimization and Feature Learning for High-Dimensional Time Series Datasets: Conclusion

 In this paper, we have demonstrated the potential of feature learning for glitch prediction in gravitational-wave astrophysics and, more generally, for learning from high-dimensional time series.
 We have argued that feature learning and architectural choices including sparsity, depth, and nonlinearity are essential to achieving the best possible performance in this setting.
-Our architectural explorations have culminated in state-of-the-art performance on the ER14 dataset, with a best validation accuracy of 93.6\% and test accuracy of 94.7\% -- an overall approximately 63\% reduction in the test error rate compared to the shallow, fixed feature model!
+Our architectural explorations culminate in state-of-the-art performance on the ER14 dataset, with a best validation accuracy of 93.6\% and test accuracy of 94.7\% -- an overall approximately 63\% reduction in the test error rate compared to the shallow, fixed feature model!

 In general, deeper models require more resources: more training data, and more compute at both training and test time.
-Obtaining these best possible resource-performance tradeoffs is an important direction for future work.
+Obtaining these best possible resource-performance tradeoffs is an important direction for future work; in \cite{YCMMW-new} we study complexity-performance tradeoffs in information extraction from a single time series.
 One especially important tradeoff in learning from high-dimensional time series is the tradeoff between sample complexity (how much training data) and test-time performance.
 In practice, system characteristics can change over time, and it is important to be able to rapidly adapt to these changes, using limited training data.
 Online learning of deep models, using a combination of large offline datasets and limited streaming data, is an important direction for future work.

 Feature learning and deep models introduce new opportunities for using machine learning not just as a tool for prediction but as a tool for generating insights into the data generating process.
 The models we have described all employ automatic feature learning, which not only improves performance on the classification task compared to fixed features but also can provide valuable diagnostic information---for example, by identifying environmental factors or specific subsystems of a gravitational-wave detector associated with transient noise glitches.
 Insight gained during these investigations enable automated adaptability to slowly-changing, time-dependent data as emerging features can be discovered and learned.